microsoft/DirectX-Specs/d3d/Raytracing.md

 Prior to shader model 6.6, [payload access qualifiers](#payload-access-qualifiers) (PAQs) are not supported.

 With SM 6.6, PAQs are disabled by default.
-The user may opt-in to the feature by using the `-enable-raypayload-qualifiers` command line flag in DXC.
+The user may opt-in to the feature by using the `-enable-payload-qualifiers` command line flag in DXC.

 With SM 6.7 and higher, PAQs are enabled by default.
-The user may opt-out of the feature by using the `-disable-raypayload-qualifiers` command line flag in DXC.
+The user may opt-out of the feature by using the `-disable-payload-qualifiers` command line flag in DXC.

 It is legal to mix annotated and unannotated payloads within the same library / state object.